Hotels in Long Island, New York

 Which hotels in Long Island, New York have suites or extra space?

-Which hotels in Long Island, New York have an in-room kitchen or kitchenette?
+Which hotels in Long Island, New York have a kitchenette?

 Ready to book in Long Island?